Quoted from Proverbs 16:9.

 Jacob’s family ultimately became of the nation Israel and although God did not do things the way he expected, by the end of his life he was more than satisfied.
-He reconciled with his brother Esau and returned to his Isaac’s dwelling place.
+He reconciled with Esau (whom God blessed tremendously) and returned to Isaac’s dwelling place.
 He had the son he always wanted in Joseph and God took care of him all his life.